yugabyte/yugabyte-db/docs/content/preview/architecture/design-goals.md

 ## Scalability

 YugabyteDB scales out horizontally by adding more nodes to handle increasing data volumes and higher workloads.
-With YugabyteDB, you can also opt for vertical scaling choosing more powerful infrastructure components. {{<link dest="../../explore/linear-scalability/">}}
+With YugabyteDB, you can also opt for vertical scaling choosing more powerful infrastructure components.

+{{<lead link="../../explore/linear-scalability/">}}
+Scalability
+{{</lead>}}

-## High Availability
+## High availability

 YugabyteDB ensures continuous availability, even in the face of individual node failures or network partitions.
-YugabyteDB achieves this by replicating data across multiple nodes and implementing failover mechanisms via leader election. {{<link dest="../../explore/fault-tolerance">}}
+YugabyteDB achieves this by replicating data across multiple nodes and implementing failover mechanisms via leader election.

+{{<lead link="../../explore/fault-tolerance/">}}
+High Availability
+{{</lead>}}

-## Fault Tolerance
+## Fault tolerance

 YugabyteDB is resilient to various types of failures, such as node crashes, network partitions, disk failures, and other hardware or software faults and failure of various fault domains.
-It can automatically recover from these failures without data loss or corruption. {{<link dest="../../explore/fault-tolerance">}}
+It can automatically recover from these failures without data loss or corruption.

+{{<lead link="../../explore/fault-tolerance/">}}
+Fault tolerance
+{{</lead>}}

 ## Consistency